intel/qpl/_sources/documentation/api_docs/c_concepts/c_compression_streams.rst.txt

 ``qpl_triplets_to_decompression_table()`` or
 ``qpl_comp_to_decompression_table()``.

+If ``NO_HDRS` and ``GEN_LITERALS`` flags are used for decompression, then the pointer to the decompression Huffman table must be non-null.
+Either it must point to a reserved memory area where the table be created in the case ``DYNAMIC_HUFFMAN``, or to already created table otherwise.

 When the ``NO_HDRS`` flag is used for compress jobs, it instructs the driver not to write any block header or trailer (i.e. EOB tokens) to the stream.